 There are times that I feel a bit disconnected from the part that wants to go out and shoot.
 At times like that I can not seem to see enough beauty around me to capture.
 I am not the kind of photographer that always carries a camera when on the road.
 That´s too much of a hassle for me – it´s silly maybe, I know – every real photographer has his camera glued to his hand or at the very least to some part of his body.
 I like to take longs walks with and without the camera.
 Sometimes I simply don’t want its bouncing weight on me.
 That´s all there is too it.

 As if my dear friend Nuno knew that I was looking around for something new to see, he invited me to document one of his outdoor geology lessons in pictures.

 We we lucky with the weather at Guincho, there was hardly any wind – which is unusual – and the sun was burning down on us as if summer just got a restart.
 Of course, still at home, getting ready to leave, I had thought of wearing my head.
 With so much less hair, I have to be careful!
-But I forgot the thing, and at some point took my T-Shirt of.
+But I forgot the thing, and at some point even took of my T-Shirt.
 No shade in sight, walking on rocks and sand.
 Let´s say that by the time we got back home I looked pretty well done.

 Was it worth it?
 Hell yes!
 We had great fun, the experience was new, reboosted my feeling of creativity and field of view.
 The Portuguese weather showed itself from its best side and I have a tan that Dutch people usually can only dream of.
 On top of that, thanks to Nuno Leal I will never look at rocks the same way again.